 While a papal visit could be a boost for Catholicism in the U.S., the former Argentinean cardinal has had more of an immediate impact on the rest of the world's estimated 1.2 billion Catholics.

 Several international media outlets have reported a significant increase in Catholics attending church in Ireland, Italy, Great Britain and other countries, especially during the Christmas season, since Francis replaced Pope Benedict XVI in March.
-However, a recently released poll by the Pew Research Center found weekly Mass attendance in this country has remained steady at nearly 40 percent, compared to 2012, the last full year of Benedict's papacy.

 Nevertheless, Pope Francis' statements urging everyone to be more mindful of social justice for the poor, disabled and others less fortunate have, and will continue to be, well received locally and across the nation, say area priests.